-I'm satisfied that Mr and Mrs F's Fractional Club memberships meet the definition of a 'timeshare contract' and are 'regulated contracts' for the purposes of the Timeshare Regulations.
+I'm satisfied that Mrs F's Fractional Club membership meets the definition of a 'timeshare contract' and is a 'regulated contract' for the purposes of the Timeshare Regulations.

 Regulation 14(3) of the Timeshare Regulations says a supplier must not market or sell a proposed timeshare contract as an investment.